mediapills/cloud-custodian/docs/source/gcp/examples/ml-model-update-description.rst

 Description management for ML Engine Models was not implemented via GCP Console.
 This example show how to change description for particular model in ML Engine.

-In the example below, Cusodian will change description for test model.
+In the example below, Custodian will change description for test model.

 .. code-block:: yaml